pyinstaller/pyinstaller/doc/usage.rst

 size of the text can be set.
 However, the font must be installed on the user system, as it is not bundled.
 If the font is not available, the default font of the user system is used (in Windows usually 'Segeo UI').

+A splash screen can be added to with the command-line option ``--spash IMAGE_FILE``, which inserts a Splash target into the spec file, which is described in the :ref:`splash screen target` section

 The ``pyi_splash`` Module